 What are Stock Splits?

 For example, a company might take one share of a stock and split it into two shares.
-The total combined value of the two new shares still equals the same price of the previous single share.
+The total combined value of the two new shares remains the same as the price of the previous single share.

 Let’s say Company XYZ completed a 2-for-1 stock split.
 The original share price was $20 for one share.